Azure/azure-functions-templates/Documentation/eventHubTrigger.md

 - `direction` : Must be set to *in*.
 - `path` : The name of the event hub.
 - `connection` : The name of an app setting that contains the connection string to the namespace that the event hub resides in.
 Copy this connection string by clicking the **Connection Information** button for the namespace, not the event hub itself.
 This connection string must have at least read permissions to activate the trigger.
+- `cardinality` : Cardinality of the trigger input.
+Choose 'One' if the input is a single message or 'Many' if the input is an array of messages.
+'One' is the default if unspecified.

 #### Azure Event Hub trigger C# example